 Cooperative Forest Management Unit

-Gary Michael, Acting Supervisor
+Gary Michael, Supervisor

 This unit assists nonindustrial private landowners with tree planting, timber stand improvement, harvesting, and preparing management plans.
 It also provides Minnesota communities with technical advice and assistance in urban forest management.
 Unit responsibilities include administering two state forest nurseries that annually produce 10 million native tree and shrub seedlings for sale to Minnesota landowners.